-Over large areas, NPP in the hot humid tropics reaches average values of up to 25 t-ha-1-a-1, as shown in the previous section.
+Over large areas, NPP in the hot humid tropics reaches average values of up to 25 t•ha-1•a-1, as shown in the previous section.
 However, the plant communities of the tall shrubs are also characterized by a particularly high primary production.
 Like annual plants, tall perennials produce mainly assimilating leaves throughout the growing season and flowering organs and fruits only at the end of the growing season.
-However, since, unlike a seedling, they have much larger reserves at their disposal when they sprout in the spring, having been laid down the year before, they can build up the richly leafy shoot in a very short time, whereas the seedling of the annulet requires a long start-up time for this, until the leaf area has reached its maximum size.
+However, since, unlike a seedling, they have much larger reserves at their disposal when they sprout in the spring, having been laid down the year before, they can build up the richly leafy shoot in a very short time, whereas the seedling of the annuals requires a long start-up time for this, until the leaf area has reached its maximum size.
 This is why summer cereals need ten weeks to produce the first quarter of the total dry yield, two more weeks for the second quarter, but only one week for the last half (according to the usual exponential growth curve).

 In contrast, tall perennials can use almost the entire vegetation period very productively, which explains the very large developed above-ground phytomass and the considerable underground reserves built up in autumn for the next year.

-A detailed production analysis of a tall herbaceous stand is shown in ◘ Table C-5 Primary production could be determined by monthly determination of above- and belowground phytomass.
+A detailed production analysis of a tall herbaceous stand is shown in ◘ Table C-5.
+Primary production could be determined by monthly determination of above- and belowground phytomass.

-The annual net primary production of about 18 t-ha-1 is in the same order of magnitude as that of a West European mixed oak forest, but slightly below that of a 50-year-old evergreen Castanopsis cuspidata forest in the warm-temperate climate of Japan with an aboveground primary production of 18.3 t-ha-1-a-1 on average.
+The annual net primary production of about 18 t • ha-1 is in the same order of magnitude as that of a West European mixed oak forest, but slightly below that of a 50-year-old evergreen Castanopsis cuspidata forest in the warm-temperate climate of Japan with an aboveground primary production of 18.3 t•ha-1•a-1 on average.

-According to studies by Morozov & Belaya (► in Walter 1981), the production of natural giant tall shrubs is even greater on the always moist and nutrient-rich soils of the floodplains on Kamchatka and Sakhalin.

 Fig. C-15 Net primary production of forests as a function of annual precipitation (A) and mean annual temperature (B) (modified after Ehlers 1996).